-Property 2 upload(name, value) places the value value at name so that future downloads for name return value.
-It may return False if a malicious server makes the upload fail, and should return True otherwise.
-No person other than the owner of name should be able to learn even partial information about value or name with probability better than random guesses.
+Property 2 upload(name, value) MUST place the value value at name so that future downloads for name return value.

+This function SHOULD return True.
+It MAY return False if the upload fails due to a malicious server.

+Any person other than the owner of name MUST NOT be able to learn even partial information about value or name with probability better than random guesses.

-You may assume file names are alphanumeric (that is, they match the regex [A-Za-z0-9]+).
+You may assume file names are alphanumeric (they match the regex [A-Za-z0-9]+).
 File names will not be empty.
 This will be the case for all parts of this project.
-The contents of the file can be arbitrary: you must not make any assumptions there.
+The contents of the file can be arbitrary: you must not make any assumptions there, but they are provided as Python unicode strings (for easier debugging).
 You may assume usernames consist solely of lower-case letters ([a-z]+).